 #Try to use lz4 first. sudo zfs set compression=lz4 mypool #If you system does not support lz4, try to use lzjb sudo zfs set compression=lzjb mypool

 Disable the unwanted features

-By default, ZFS enables a lot of settings for data security, such as checksum etc. If you don’t care about the additional data security, just disable them.
+By default, ZFS enables a lot of settings for data security, such as checksum etc. If the speed is your top priority, and your application does not require additional data security, you may consider to disable these features.
 You can use the following command to view your ZFS settings.

 sudo zfs get all

 #Depending on how important is your data, if your data is not very import, you can disable it sudo zfs set checksum=off myzpool #I don't need ZFS to update the access time when reading the file sudo zfs set atime=off myzpool

 sudo zfs set primarycache=metadata myzpool sudo zfs set recordsize=16k myzpool